ipatavatsizz/git-comment-commit/README.md

 # Git Comment Commit

+> This project has been removed from Marketplace since I share it only here.
+A future update is not planned until I decide to focus on this project again.

-Git Comment Commit allows users to specify file specific commits using comment
+Git Comment Commit allows users to specify file-specific commits using the comment

-> This extension only manages to add and commit files but not push
+> This extension only manages to add and commit files but does not push

 ## How to use?